St. Senan – the wise apostle of Ireland – 8th March

 Fursey, the Irish Saint who conquered East Anglia for Christ while pouring many blessings on France – 16th January

-Fursey was of noble Irish birth, born around 575.
-He embraced religious life at the monastery of St. Meldan on the island of Inchquinn on the Lough Corrib, Co.
-Galway in the West of Ireland.
-Fursey was an avid learner of spiritual writings and the practice of virtue from his youth.
+Fursey (Fursa in Irish) was of noble Irish birth, born around 575.
+His name refers to virtue and Fursey became so, embracing religious life at the monastery of St. Meldan on the island of Inchquinn on the Lough Corrib, Co.
+Galway.
+He was an avid learner of spiritual writings and the practice of virtue from his youth.

 Bede says of Fursey: